Entre-Deux: Economy

 The village of Entre-Deux flourished thanks to the coffee trade introduced to the island in 1715, but the sugar cane has also had a significant success in the town.
 After the 1950s, Entre-Deux underwent a series of changes to stop the economy from stagnating, with roads, buildings, reservoirs and electronic networks being set up in the town, as with much of the island, thanks in part to the French state.

 By the 1980s however, this effort was complete.
 The village got a cosmetic overhaul, while such industries as tobacco and Pelargonium geranium farming ceased to be.
 Other trades, such as chicken farming, started up with moderate success, and now Entre-Deux is, along with Salazie, one of the main poultry centres of the island.
 This dynamism since the 80s is shown by the population increase: From 3624 residents in 1961, to 4259 in 1990 and 5585 in 2004.

-These days, there only about 60% of the population is actively working, which is put down to the fact that businesses are reducing in number, seeing a recent rise in self-employment.
+These days, only about 60% of the population is actively working, which is put down to the fact that businesses are reducing in number, seeing a recent rise in self-employment.
 There has also been a steady rise in tourism to the village.